 Cyber Security Risk: With the increased use of technologies such as the Internet and the dependence on computer systems to perform necessary business functions, investment advisers such as DoubleLine Alternatives and its service providers may be prone to operational and information security risks resulting from cyber-attacks.
 In general, cyber-attacks result from deliberate attacks but unintentional events may have effects similar to those caused by cyber-attacks.
 Cyber-attacks include, among other behaviors, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized release of confidential information and causing operational disruption.
-Successful cyber-attacks against, or security breakdowns of DoubleLine Alternatives or its third party service providers, Client's custodians and/or its third party service providers may adversely impact DoubleLine Alternatives and its Clients.
-Although DoubleLine Alternatives or its service providers may have effects of such attacks, there are inherent limitations in such plans and systems including the possibility that certain risks have not been identified, in large part because different unknown threats may emerge in the future.
+Successful cyberattacks against, or security breakdowns of DoubleLine Alternatives or its third party service providers, Client's custodians and/or its third party service providers may adversely impact DoubleLine Alternatives and its Clients.
+Although DoubleLine Alternatives or its service providers may have established business continuity plans and systems designed to guard against such cyber-attacks or adverse effects of such attacks, there are inherent limitations in such plans and systems including the possibility that certain risks have not been identified, in large part because different unknown threats may emerge in the future.
 Changes in regulations applicable to DoubleLine Alternatives' business may also require DoubleLine Alternatives to change or enhance its cybersecurity program, which could temporarily increase the possibility of cybersecurity breaches or events while those changes are being implemented.
 Compliance with such changes may result in expenses that reduce investment performance.